qxf2/practice-testing-ai-ml/README.md

 1. Create a virtual environment for yourself (we used Python 3.7)
 2. Activate the virtual environment
-3. Install required Python modules `pip install -r requirements.txt`
+3. Install required Python modules `pip install -r requirements.txt` 3a.
+Type `python` to bring up the Python interpreter of your virtualenv 3b. `import nltk` and then `nltk.download('stopwords')` 3c.
+Exit out of the Python interpreter
 4. Start the server `python ai_ml_app.py`
 5. Visit http://localhost:6464 on your Browser
 6. Read through the home page displayed to learn more about this application